jhourque/IAC_Jenkins/readme.md

-# Infrastructure as Code Labs
+# IAC Jenkins deployment in AWS

 Terraform & Packer used to deploy Jenkins instance in AWS.